 About the Author

-Dr. Tera Polluck of Rowlett Dental Kids has over 20 years of experience specifically caring for growing smiles.
+Dr. Tera Pollock of Rowlett Dental Kids has over 20 years of experience specifically caring for growing smiles.
 She is passionate about providing excellent, friendly dentistry for the unique oral health needs that a child’s developing teeth and gums need.
 For more extensive procedures or children that struggle with dental anxiety, she offers sedation dentistry alongside safe, reliable local anesthetic to help them feel as comfortable as possible throughout any treatment.
 If you’re concerned about your little one’s shark teeth, don’t hesitate to contact her via her website or at (972) 475-0301.